The origin of this post lies in a series of

 Two memories revolving around bread stand out from the trip.
 The first involves following the aroma of freshly baked/baking bread in Bukhara one evening and standing outside the bakery window and inhaling lungfuls of the fragrance.
 The second involves watching my co-passengers board the business class of the bullet train from Samarqand to Tashkent with bags full of bread purchased from the local market.

 Presenting a small selection of some bread from Uzbekistan.
-Clicking on any of the photographs below will open a slide show.
+Clicking on any of the photographs will open a slide show.
 You can then use the left or right arrow keys to navigate through them and their accompanying captions.

 Fruits and Vegetables: I was very happy to see that seasonal fruits and vegetables rule in Uzbekistan.
 I was there in September and got to eat a lot of, as well as a variety of, watermelons and grapes, along with some figs and mountain berries.
 If I had visited in March, I would have got to eat apricots, mulberries, peaches and figs. I was surprised to find that watermelons and grapes were perhaps the cheapest of the fruits, and bananas the most expensive, and therefore the most coveted too.
 After having tasted the watermelons in Uzbekistan, I can now understand and appreciate the lament of the Mughal Emperor Babar over the poor quality of Indian melons.
 Trust me on this, the Uzbekistan melons are the far better and the sweetest.